baraamallah/HARMUN_TRACKER/README.md

         *   The condition is `allow write: if request.auth != null && request.auth.uid == "JZgMG6xdwAYInXsdciaGj6qNAsG2";`.
         *   The playground will show you the values of `request.auth.uid` it used for the simulation.
 Ensure it is `JZgMG6xdwAYInXsdciaGj6qNAsG2`.
     *   If **Allowed**, it means your currently published rules *do* permit the Owner to create a document in `system_schools`.
 If your app still fails with a permission error for this action, it could indicate:
-        *   The user logged into your app is *not actually* `JZgMG6xdwAYInXsdciaGj6qNAsG2` at the time of the request (check your app's client-side console logs for `auth.currentUser.uid`).
+        *   The user logged into your app is *not actually* authenticated as `JZgMG6xdwAYInXsdciaGj6qNAsG2` at the time of the request on the client-side (check your app's client-side console logs for `auth.currentUser.uid` when the action is performed from the UI).
         *   Your app is trying to write to a different path than `/system_schools/{documentId}`.
         *   You are connecting to a different Firebase project from your app than the one where you are testing rules.
-(Check `firebaseConfig.projectId` in `src/lib/firebase.ts` and compare with the project ID in your Firebase console URL).
+(Check `firebaseConfig.projectId` in `src/lib/firebase.ts` and compare with the project ID in your Firebase console URL.
+Also check the `NEXT_PUBLIC_FIREBASE_PROJECT_ID` in `.env.local` if you are using it).

 **Common reasons for denial in the playground when you expect an allow:**
 *   **Typo in the UID**: The UID `JZgMG6xdwAYInXsdciaGj6qNAsG2` in your actual published rules in the Firebase console has a typo (e.g., wrong character, case, extra space).
-*   **Path Mismatch**: The path you are simulating doesn't exactly match a path defined in your rules.
+*   **Path Mismatch**: The path you are simulating (e.g., `system_schools/someNewSchoolId` vs `/system_schools/someNewSchoolId`) doesn't exactly match a path defined in your rules.
+Ensure leading slashes are used if necessary.
 *   **Incorrect `get()` path or condition**: If a rule relies on `get()` (like the admin check for participants), ensure the path in `get()` is correct and the conditions on the retrieved data are met.
 (Not directly relevant for the simple `system_schools` owner check, but good to keep in mind).
 *   **Rules not published**: You might be testing against rules that are not the currently active ones.
 Ensure you've clicked "Publish" in the main rules editor *after* pasting the correct rules.